-We might be enjoying the summer heat but it can be tough on rabbits and guinea pigs.
-Here are some tips to help keep them cool and comfortable on hot days.
+We might enjoy the summer heat, but it can be tough on rabbits and guinea pigs.
+We’ve put together some tips to help keep them cool and comfortable on hot days.

 Our pet rabbits and guinea pigs live in a different environment from their wild relatives so need a bit of a helping hand to stay cool.
 Any pet can overheat in hot weather.
 It's important for all rabbit and guinea pig owners to recognise the signs of heatstroke and know what to do in an emergency, but prevention is always better than cure.

 You’ll need to be extra careful if your pet is more at risk from the heat: